buptzyb/tensorflow_multistream/tensorflow/examples/multistream/README.md

 All nodes with regex matching `node_name_re1` or `node_name_re2` will be assigned to stream group 1.
 All nodes with regex matching `node_name_re3` or `node_name_re4` will be assigned to stream group 2.

 Set `TF_GPU_STREAM_GROUP_SHARE_MEM_POOL=true` to let the multi-stream GPU allocators share the same memory limit to address imbalanced memory footprint.
 This usually happens when there are a lot of operations on one stream, but only a few operations on the other stream.
 By default, this option is set to false, and the allocators will evenly divide the memory to use.

+Lastly, if you are in a memory intensive situation or wish multi-stream behave like single stream in memory consumption aspect, you can set `TF_GPU_STREAM_AWARE_BFC=true` to let multiple streams share a single BFC and space.
+Beaware that this may cause overhead if memory is intensive.

 ### **Multi-Stream Inference**